rieckpil/progmot/content/post/one-year-course-release.md

 ## Selling the Content

-Having the course idea and some early lessons uploaded to Vimeo, now it's time to sell the content, isn't it?
+Having the course idea and some early lessons uploaded to {{< affiliate-link text="Vimeo" program="vimeo" >}}, now it's time to sell the content, isn't it?

 From a timeline perspective, I first created a minimal version of the landing page, including basic sales copy.